mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 Most UX professionals struggle to incorporate accessibility considerations into their design process, leading to subpar experiences for users with disabilities.
 Over my 12 years of experience creating enterprise-level platforms, I've noticed that content and accessibility are often afterthoughts.

 For the Child Count report, we adopted a content-first approach, built an accessible prototype, and created priority guides to understand user needs and desired outcomes.

-Here is our proposed hierarchy:

-- Header and navigation with window title and description.
-- Report name and description
-- About
-- Quick Summary
-- Key indicators
-- Resources for parents
-- Contact us

 We used a web tool to create priority guides and export an accessible prototype, considering the following accessibility features: